 “NATO is facing new and increasingly dangerous threats to cybersecurity across the world and these threats could affect national economies and citizens.
 To avoid it, NCI Agency strongly believes in rapid and early information sharing on threats and vulnerabilities with leading companies worldwide, such as Microsoft.
 Trust is the key to success.”

-GSP was launched by Microsoft in 2003 and since then, the program has evolved greatly.
+Microsoft launched GSP in 2003, and since then, the program has significantly evolved.
 Over time, it’s been transformed into a series of resources that offer government officials controlled access to its Transparency Centers, its source code and Microsoft’s vulnerability and threat intelligence services.